Owen Vaughan Hanner

 Society constantly suggests negative outcomes to artists for following your art.
 But so far, by following my gifts and joy at every turning, instruments were given to me, literal keys were made and doors were opened to me, kindred ears and connections were found, homes materialised, even my beloved and devoted partner came, all because I just followed my gift into the unknown and *never* chose the easy route back into the familiar.
 As long as life supports my choosing of music, I will keep choosing it.
 May you do the same with your passion!

 It is true I am living very simply, awaiting more support for my art.
+Survival does eventually get in the way of art somehow.
 But abundance can only come out of what is.
-I must first make the music, if it is to succeed at all.
+I must first make the music if it is to succeed at all.
 So music always comes first.
 Pursuing another career with hopes to squeeze in a few seconds for music here and there – that doesn’t work.
 You are what you spend your time doing.
+That’s the anxiety of being an artist in our time.
+We just want the chance to give what we’re capable of.

 I play for events,